 And the reason it will take longer in other places is that there is such great variation concerning approaches to healthcare from state to state.

 It’s no surprise that the medical community is particularly excited about this.
 It will offer patients the possibility to obtain proper diagnostics without having to travel to see a specialist in person.

 There is currently one possible limitation to this technological method, and that is the quality of the images.
-In fact, those tasked with analyzing the photos say about 10% of them are simply unreadable.
+Those tasked with analyzing the photos say about 10% of them are simply unreadable.

-This could be due to a number of reasons.
+This could be due to several reasons.
 Reasons like a cataract or drug use block the proper view of a patient’s retina.

 And, even though they may not have anything wrong with their eyes, as doctors find it impossible to say from just a blurry image, those individuals would still need to come in for an eye exam.
 And that can mean a bit of a downside.

 Moreover, doctors want to make sure that patients realize that a photo of their retina analyzed by Al is by no means a replacement for a thorough eye exam.
 After all, other important parts of one’s eye health need to be tested.
 This is best done directly in an exam face-to-face.